akayer19/Alex-s-readme-generator/README.md

 - [Questions](#questions)

 ## Installation
-- Provide installation instructions here.
+3

 ## Usage
-- Provide usage information here.
+4

 ## License
 - Add a badge for your license here (e.g., MIT, Apache, etc.).
-- Include details about your chosen license.
+- Include details about your chosen license: MIT

 ## Contributing
-- Provide contribution guidelines here.
+5

 ## Tests
-- Explain how to run tests for your application here.
+6

 ## Questions
-- If you have any questions, you can reach me on GitHub: [GitHub Profile](https://github.com/undefined)
+- If you have any questions, you can reach me on GitHub: [GitHub Profile](https://github.com/7)
-- For additional questions, contact me via email: undefined
+- For additional questions, contact me via email: 8